Who is the Top Investor In LivePerson Inc. (LPSN)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-LivePerson Inc. (NASDAQ: LPSN) is -18.30% lower on its value in year-to-date trading and has touched a low of $14.08 and a high of $72.23 in the current 52-week trading range.
+LivePerson Inc. (NASDAQ: LPSN) is -9.37% lower on its value in year-to-date trading and has touched a low of $14.08 and a high of $72.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LPSN stock was last observed hovering at around $55.56 in the last trading session, with the day’s loss setting it -4.72% off its average median price target of $78.00 for the next 12 months.
-It is also 43.51% off the consensus price target high of $90.00 offered by 17 analysts, but current levels are 21.78% higher than the price target low of $65.00 for the same period.
+The LPSN stock was last observed hovering at around $54.91 in the last trading session, with the day’s gains setting it 1.49% off its average median price target of $78.00 for the next 12 months.
+It is also 37.33% off the consensus price target high of $90.00 offered by 17 analysts, but current levels are 13.23% higher than the price target low of $65.00 for the same period.

-The stock witnessed a -26.22% loss in the last 1 month and extending the period to 3 months gives it a -10.32%, and is -25.19% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.60% over the week and 6.68% over the month.
+The stock witnessed a -18.70% loss in the last 1 month and extending the period to 3 months gives it a -0.21%, and is 2.86% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.05% over the week and 6.87% over the month.

 LivePerson Inc. (LPSN) Analyst Forecasts